 Improved functioning of mutual recognition in the non-harmonised areas

 The food and drink industry builds long-term partnerships with Europe’s farmers to secure a local agricultural supply, creates value and develops market opportunities for agricultural products and connects farmers and consumers in the food chain.

 FoodDrinkEurope aims to play an active role in the Brexit process.
 Our goal is to ensure the least disruptive outcome for the food and drink sector at large.

-Click here to read our industry’s position on Brexit.
+Click here to read FoodDrinkEurope's recommendations on the Brexit negotiations.